alpinechicken/slate/source/index.html.md

 Welcome to the **bloc** API.
 You can use this to interact with an exchange which will improve your life and maybe save the universe.

-Language bindings are in Shell and Python.
+Language bindings are in Python, JavaScript, and shell.
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 A version of the server is running on [blocmarket](https://blocmarket.heroku.com/).
 Go break things there.
 The [github](https://github.com/alpinechicken/blocmarket/) has more demonstrations and examples.

 # Authentication

 Authentication is handled through signatures on markets and trades.
-The server will only accept correctly signed markets and orders using a registered verify key.
+The server will only accept correctly signed markets and orders using a registered key.
 There is no need to authenticate.

 <aside class="notice">
 Signatures are obtained through the <code>createUser</code> endpoint.
 </aside>

 # Creators

+Three things can be created: users, markets, and trades.
+Adjusting/settling markets or removing trades uses the same functions.

 ## Create user